g4v4g4i/ArgABM/README.md

 * _attack-probability-3rd_: if there are three theories, the probability that an argument of the 3rd theory has an incoming attack, before the best theory defends itself

+* _landscape_: (only relevant in case of 3 theories) in which landscape A or landscape B can be chosen, as described in (cf. 2.2 "Setup of the landscape").

-Strategy settings (cf. 2.5 "Strategies")
+Strategy settings (cf. 2.4 "Strategies")

 * _strategy-threshold_: defines the interval within which the number of admissible arguments is still considered good, if this threshold gets higher, the interval of acceptable values gets smaller